 The New Testament is that part of the Christian Bible dealing with the birth, teachings, living examples, miracles, death and resurrection of Jesus Christ.
-It is composed of the Four Gospels, the “Acts of the Apostles,” “The Epistles” and the “Apocalypse of John.”
+It is composed of the Four Gospels (Matthew, Mark, Luke and John), the “Acts of the Apostles,” “The Epistles” and the “Apocalypse of John.”

-The dominant scholarly view is that most if not all of the New Testament was written in Koine Greek, the common language during the time of the Eastern Roman Empire.
-Although some say parts or, perhaps, all of the New Testament was written in Aramaic, the language that Jesus spoke.
+Most scholars say most if not all of the New Testament was written in Koine Greek, the common language of the Eastern Roman Empire around the time of Jesus.¹ However, some contend that parts of the New Testament were written in Aramaic, the language that Jesus spoke.²